Zeeeepa/xyops/docs/servers.md

 Servers are the worker nodes in a xyOps cluster.
 Each server runs our lightweight satellite agent (xySat), maintains a persistent WebSocket connection to the master, collects monitoring metrics, and executes jobs on demand.
 A server may be a physical host, virtual machine, or container, and can run Linux, macOS, or Windows.

-This document explains how servers fit into xyOps, how to add and organize them, how events target servers, what you can see on each server’s UI page, and how the system scales to large fleets.
+This document explains how servers fit into xyOps, how to add and organize them, how events target servers, what you can see on each server's UI page, and how the system scales to large fleets.

 ## Overview

 - Servers run xySat and act as job runners and metrics collectors.
 - Masters run the full xyOps stack and coordinate scheduling, routing, storage, and UI.
 - You can add any number of servers and masters to a cluster; agents maintain live connections and auto-failover across masters.
-- Servers collect “quick” metrics every second (CPU/Mem/Disk/Net) and minute-level metrics via user-defined monitor plugins.
+- Servers collect "quick" metrics every second (CPU/Mem/Disk/Net) and minute-level metrics via user-defined monitor plugins.
 Some metrics are not available on Windows.

 ## Servers vs. Masters